Central limit theorems for $U$-statistics of Poisson point processes: Malliavin calculus and Wiener--It o chaos expansions for -statistics

-In this section, we define U-statistics on Poisson point processes and investigate their Wiener-It\^o chaos expansions.
-In particular, we apply the Malliavin operators to U-statistics and present explicit formulae for the kernels of the Wiener-It\^o chaos expansion and the variance.
+In this section, we define $U$-statistics of Poisson point processes and investigate their Wiener--It\^o chaos expansions.
+In particular, we apply the Malliavin operators to $U$-statistics and present explicit formulae for the kernels of the Wiener--It\^o chaos expansion and the variance.